Skip to main content

 Melson: They’re like family.
 When issues have arisen, Gray has helped take care of my family—no questions asked.
 I’ve received calls from executive leadership to see if there was anything I needed or to show appreciation whenever I’ve had to work a holiday.

 Boden: They’re family-oriented.
 You’re not just a number; you have a name.
 It’s different than working for a larger company.
-Gray is growing fast, but they maintain their culture of taking care of people.
+I think Gray has grown exponentially during my tenure here, but they maintain their culture of taking care of people.

 I often work with subs coming from other companies that say the same thing about Gray’s safety culture.
 That reputation speaks volumes for what we are and how we treat people.